 During Covid, Nell and Evan (my Michigan-based sister- and brother-in-laws) became expert mixologists (i.e. heavy drinkers) and they set up a bar and made cocktails for the evening.

 My nieces Stella and Fiona went all out in long flowing dresses.
-They are twins, and though they share so much, they are quite different, and the dresses they picked reflect their own unique personality and style.
+They are twins, and though they share so much, the dresses they picked reflect their own unique personality and style.
 Fiona’s dress was a blush-pink flowery maxi, very ethereal and sylph-in-the-woods, and yet with a slim metallic belt and gold heels, she would have been reigning queen at Studio 54.

 Getting into the All Dressed philosophy of dressing, Fiona choose jewelry that holds a special story: her turquoise and silver ring is a gift from her Grandma Nancy, her gold knot earrings are from her Grandma Betsy, and the Irish Claddagh is a gift from her mom Nell.

 Stella’s lace dress was a rich mustard yellow.
 With her bare feet and long hair freed from braids, she reminded me of a cross between a Greek goddess and Joni Mitchell.

-When I asked about the dresses, they told me that they bought them for their Uncle Tyler’s wedding and that they found them at Plato’s Closet, a Michigan thrift store, whose name reminds me of the famous 1970s swinger’s club.
+They found the dresses at Plato’s Closet, a Michigan thrift store; the name reminds me of the famous 1970s swinger’s club.

-My nephew Augie wore a special mushroom hat in honor of the occasion, which evoked for me a character from Alice in Wonderland.
+My nephew Augie wore a mushroom hat in honor of the occasion, evoking some lost character from Alice in Wonderland.
 In fact, the vibe of the evening was very Mad Hatter tea party.
-The hat belongs to his mom Kate who loves to forage for mushrooms and who has taught me the difference between saprophytic and mycorrhizal mushrooms.
+The hat belongs to his mom Kate who loves to forage for mushrooms.

 Augie's brother Emmet wore a special hat, too, his with a lightbulb, and indeed Emmet always does have brilliant ideas that illuminate our dinner-table conversations.